gvwilson/thirdbit/src/fiction/makers-return/index.md

 Sindy was explaining what had happend to Crusher when Dockety and Beevy arrived.
 Mouse warbled at it.
-"I am glad you are undamaged,"
+"This one is glad you are undamaged,"
 Dockety buzzed in reply.

 "And you too," the bot added,